fluent/fluentd-docs-gitbook/developer/plugin-development.md

 ```

 You can use **stdout** filter instead of **copy** and **stdout**
 combination.
-The result is same as above but more simpler.
+The result is the same as above but more simpler.

 ```text
 <source>